rage/java-programming/data/part-9/3-object-polymorphism.md

 ```

 <!-- Metodille `tulostaMerkit` voi antaa minkä tahansa `CharSequence`-rajapinnan toteuttavan olion.
 Näitä ovat muun muassa `String` ja merkkijonojen rakentamisessa usein Stringiä tehokkaampi `StringBuilder`.
 Metodi `tulostaMerkit` tulostaa annetun olion jokaisen merkin omalle rivilleen. -->
 The `printCharacters` method can be passed any object that implements the `CharSequence` interface.
-These include `String` as well as `StringBuilder`, which is often more performant in building strings than `String`.
+These include `String` as well as `StringBuilder`, which often outperforms `String` when building strings.
 The `printCharacters` method prints each character of a given object on its own line.

 <!-- ```java
 Tulostin tulostin = new Tulostin();